 The above frequently asked questions from home sellers are all great questions.
 There are no “dumb questions” when it comes to selling a home.
 Questions are a great way to be prepared and well educated on the process.

 If you’re thinking of selling your Hudson Valley/Catskill Region home, the above frequently asked questions should provide to be a great resource.
-Certainly if you have other questions regarding the home selling process, please contact me and I’d be happy to provide you with the information and answers you’re looking for!
+Certainly if you have other questions regarding the home selling process, please contact us and we’d be happy to provide you with the information and answers you’re looking for!